Piece of life

 I had fun testing this brioche in different ways.

-1/ The oil : I mostly use olive oil.
-It has a strong flavor but it matches perfectly with the recipe, though you can change it for a more neutral oil, like avocado oil or grape seed oil.
+1/ The oil: I mostly use olive oil.
+It has a strong flavour but matches perfectly with the recipe, though you can change it to a more neutral oil, like avocado oil or grape seed oil.

 2/ The milk: cow or plant-based, as you prefer.
-I made this brioche either with cow milk and oat milk, both versions were equally good.
+I made this brioche with cow and oat milk, both versions were equally good.

 3/ Sugar.
-I reduced a bit the quantity from the original recipe.
-I tried the recipe with different form of sugar : white sugar, honey and maple syrup.
-If you go for a “liquid sugar” then you’ll have to decrease the amount of milk a bit to compensate, the dough being already soft the addition of liquid makes it too hard to handle.
+I reduced the quantity a bit from the original recipe.
+I tried the recipe with a different form of sugar: white sugar, honey and maple syrup.
+If you go for a « liquid sugar, » you’ll have to decrease the amount of milk a bit to compensate; the dough being already soft, the addition of liquid makes it too hard to handle.

-4/ I don’t follow the same steps for the preparation of the dough as the original recipe, but it works perfectly.
+4/ I don’t follow the same steps for the dough preparation as the original recipe, but it works perfectly.

 The best brioche (without eggs and butter, chef Christophe Michalak)